s0rta/revengate-new/roadmap.md

 Builder:
 - [ ] mazes can fill arbitrary areas of a board

+UI:
+- [ ] ability to cancel a multi-turn command

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]